Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Proposed mobility hub platform design methodology

 The coefficient $\bar{q}$ is a constant.
 The quadratic term is the perturbed term $F(x)$, and the linear term is the link-additive utility term $U(x)$.
 Both terms are weighted by traversed link length $d_l$.
 The structure is therefore identical to the PURC objective proposed in \cite{fosgerau2022perturbed} by multiplying with a constant $\bar{q}$. \end{proof}

-We introduce the third term to form the coalition between travelers and operators in a similar fashion to the model proposed in chapter 4 of \cite{liu2024modeling}.
+We introduce the third term to form the coalition between travelers and operators in a similar fashion to the model proposed by \cite{liu2024modeling}.
 In \textbf{Proposition}~\ref{prop_2}, we show that $\Phi_1$ provides a flow assignment model with a traveler-operator coalition under the rule of PURC.

 \begin{proposition} $\Phi_1$ yields the link flow assignment under PURC framework with traveler and operator coalition choice. \end{proposition}